Oyematth01/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script that creates a new local variable.
+A script that creates a new global variable.

+Name: BEST
+Value: School